 s

-What it is: A direct ask for donations through email, text, or social media.
+What it is: A straightforward ask for donations using email, text, or social media.

 s